Vietnam.vn - Nền tảng quảng bá Việt Nam

 King Maha Vajiralongkorn approved Thailand's new cabinet, in which Prime Minister Srettha Thavisin will concurrently hold the position of Finance Minister.

-"Prime Minister Srettha Thavisin has selected a cabinet that is qualified to run the country.
+"Prime Minister Srettha Thavisin has selected a cabinet qualified to run the country.
 Therefore, the King accepts the new cabinet," a statement from the Thai royal palace said today.

 Thailand's new cabinet is headed by Prime Minister Srettha.
 Mr. Srettha will also hold the position of Finance Minister.
-Anutin Charnvirakul, a former health minister, has been appointed Deputy Prime Minister, and national police chief Patcharawat Wongsuwan is the Minister of Natural Resources and Environment.
+Anutin Charnvirakul, a former health minister, was appointed Deputy Prime Minister, and national police chief Patcharawat Wongsuwan was appointed Minister of Natural Resources and Environment.

 Mr. Srettha Thavisin at the Pheu Thai Party headquarters in Bangkok on August 23.
 Photo: Reuters